wildfly/quickstart/helloworld-client-ssl/README.md

 Remove the SSL Configuration
 ----------------------------

-1. If the server is running, stop the JBoss Enterprise Application Platform 6 or WildFly Server.
+1. If the server is running, stop the ${product.name} server.
-2. Replace the `WILDFLY_HOME/standalone/configuration/standalone.xml` file with the back-up copy of the file.
+2. Replace the `${jboss.home.name}/standalone/configuration/standalone.xml` file with the back-up copy of the file.

 Run the Quickstart in JBoss Developer Studio or Eclipse